OpenTechSchool/bln-frontend-colearning/javascript/calculations/calculations.md

     👉 How to work with data types and variables which we need when

-    👉 processing numbers and strings.
+    👉 Processing numbers and strings.

     👉 How to print a result on the screen.

-    👉 How to read a custom input.
+    👉 How to read a custom input

     👉 How to do simple arithmetic operations: addition,

     👉 subtraction, multiplication, division, concatenate strings.

-    👉 How to round numbers.
+    👉 How to round numbers

 ### Calculations in Programming